boundlessgeo/qgis-connect-plugin/docs/source/usage.rst

 .. note::

-   You will note that some resources buttons are red (instead of blue).
+   You will note that some resources buttons are orange (instead of blue).
 That means your Boundless Connect subscription level is lower than what is required for accessing that resource, clicking it will point you to the subscription page in Boundless Connect, where you can upgrade your